sodadata/docs/soda-cloud/display-column-metrics.md

 Consider *not* enabling column metrics if your data source contains a large volume of datasets.
 Soda Cloud's performance may be affected if it must fetch and display metadata from a great number of datasets.

 1. From the **Datasets** dashboard, click the link in the "Almost done!" banner, or click the gear icon.
 2. When prompted, check the box to **Enable Column Metrics**, then save.
-If you see a message that asks you to review time partitioning settings before enabling, TODO: what now? do you have to review the time partitioning settings for each dataset?
+If you see a message that asks you to review time partitioning settings before enabling, <!--TODO: what now? do you have to review the time partitioning settings for each dataset?-->

 During the next scheduled scan, Soda Cloud captures column metrics for each dataset and displays the information in the **Dataset** dashboard and in the dataset's **Column** tab.
 Use the column metrics to help you make informed choices when you [create a new monitor]({% link soda-cloud/monitors.md %}).